 Ice Exists on Our Nearby Neighbors

-On some of the terrestrial planets, water vapor in the early atmospheres eventually condensed and precipitated to form oceans once the planetary surfaces cooled.
+As Earth, Venus, Mars, and Mercury evolved, they released gases from their interiors through volcanic activity.
+Volcanos on Earth continue to release gases today, including a lot of water vapor.
+On some of the terrestrial planets, as the surface cooled, water vapor in the early atmospheres eventually condensed and precipitated to form oceans.
 Each planet has a different history that influences whether or not it has ice.

-Venus: Venus has a very dense atmosphere that contains ~97% carbon dioxide.
-Carbon dioxide is a greenhouse gas that traps the Sun's radiation and heats the planet's surface to a whopping 872°F (467°C).
+Venus: Venus has a very dense atmosphere that contains about 97% carbon dioxide, a greenhouse gas that traps the Sun's radiation and heats the planet's surface to a whopping 872°F (467°C).
 The surface of Venus is the hottest in the solar system!
 Venus is too hot to have any type of ice on it.

 Earth: As Earth's surface cooled, water vapor in the early atmosphere condensed and precipitated, forming our oceans.
 Not surprisingly, the ice on Earth is water ice because we have an abundance of water.
 Water ice is found where the temperatures are below the freezing point of water and there is enough precipitation for snow or ice crystals to fall or there is water that can freeze.

 The freezing point of carbon dioxide is –108°F (–78°C); pure ammonia's freezing point is –107°F (–77°C).
 These ices could exist in the coldest places on Earth, but the substances do not exist naturally in sufficient amounts.